-The recent average weight of a landed Pacific halibut has been the highest (around 30+ lbs, 13.6 kg) in IPHC Regulatory Area 2C.
-The trends in average weight have been reasonably flat since 2011, with some differences among IPHC Regulatory Areas (Figure 43).
-The coastwide trend remains lower than the last several decades but stable since around 2010.
+The recent coastwide average weight of a landed Pacific halibut has been relatively stable since 2010 (Figure 43).
+IPHC Regulatory Area 2C and more recently 2B have produced the largest fish on average during this period.
 These observations accurately reflect the fishery landings, but include the combined effects of weight-at-age, age and sex structure, as well as selectivity and fishery behavior when considered relative to the underlying Pacific halibut population.